cau-se/cp-dsl-replication/README.md

   - Open Eclipse.
 If you pressed on "Launch" in the previous step, this will automatically happen.
   - Eclipse starts up and asks for a workspace directory.
 You may take the default or use a different name.
-The documentation will use `eclipse-workspace` as the name for the workspace directory.
+The documentation will use standart`eclipse-workspace` as the name for the workspace directory, under *home* directory.
   - Now Eclipse shows its start screen and we can start to install the CP-DSL extension.
   - Click on *Help* and then *Install new Software* menu entry.
-This opens up the Install dialog.
+This opens up the *Install* dialog.
   - Here we need to add the update site for CP-DSL.
 Therefore, click on *Add ...* button on the ride side.
 This allows us to add a new repository.
-  - Enter `cp-dsl` as name and `https://maui.se.informatik.uni-kiel.de/repo/oceandsl/snapshot/` as URL for the repository.
+  - Enter `cp-dsl` as name under *Name* and `https://maui.se.informatik.uni-kiel.de/repo/oceandsl/snapshot/` as URL for the repository under *Location*.
   - Click on *Add*
   - Below the row with "Work with:" and the *Add* button, a list appears with the entry `Configuration DSL`.
 Check the checkbox in front and click the